Ipotrick/Daxa/wiki/TaskGraph.md

 As Vulkan and Daxa require manual synchronization, using Daxa and Vulkan can become quite complex and error prone.

-A common way to abstract and improve synchronization with low level APIs is the use of a render graph.
-Daxa provides a render graph called TaskGraph.
+A common way to abstract and improve synchronization with low level APIs is the use of a render-graph.
+Daxa provides a render-graph called TaskGraph.

 With TaskGraph you can create task resource handles and names for the resources you have in your program.
 You can then list a series of tasks.
 Each task contains a list of used resources, as well as a callback to the operations the task should perform.